vgaj/proxy/README.md

 `XXXX` is your chosen password.

-If the server is behind a router like a home network, ensure port **9999** is forwarded to it.
+If the server is behind NAT (such as on a home network), ensure that port **9999** is forwarded to it.
-Make sure to know its public and internal IP address.
+Also, confirm that you know both its public IP address and its internal (local) IP address.

 ### 2. Proxy Exit